Hazel: Secure and Efficient Disaggregated Storage: 's implementation

-We implement \ourTree as an array of hashes, each with a corresponding \verb|atomic_bool| lock located in an additional array.
-During writing, we conduct the eventual consistency with three POSIX threads that work similarly to an asynchronous accelerator.
-Tasks are scheduled in a round-robin manner between the threads that traverse the tree until the root is reached.
-We implement implicit ordering using the index within the array of locks to avoid update deadlocks.
+We implement \ourTree as arrays of hashes, \verb|atomic_bool| locks, and pointers to update lists.
+We chose a branching factor of 16, as it optimized the tree's height while still allowing all 16 children to be hashed fast.
+During writing, we use eventual consistency with four POSIX threads that operate similarly to an asynchronous accelerator.
+Tasks are scheduled in a round-robin manner among the threads traversing the tree until the root is reached.
+We implement implicit ordering using the lock array index to avoid deadlocks.